mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 on to attempt a similar attack on the 1st Fleet in the Vegan District.
-However, the reconstituted 17th Fleet regrouped and proceeded to Dingir where it delivered decisive blows on Wolfe’s rear guard, cutting off his fleet’s supply lines and essentially destroying its ability to function.
+However, the reconstituted 17th Fleet regrouped and proceeded to Dingir where it delivered decisive blows on Wolfe's rear guard, cutting off his fleet's supply lines and essentially destroying its ability to function.
 Wolfe was forced to withdraw and was harried by the Imperial 1st Fleet during his retreat to Aldebaran.